dav-armour/random-maze-game/README.md

 - maze.rb
   - Model used for maze creation.
 - cell.rb
   - Model for each individual cell, stores position and available directions.
 - player.rb
-  - Model used for player icon and movement.
+  - Model used for player position and movement.
 - menu.rb
   - Model used for the game menus.